• Skip to primary navigation

 Nutrition per Serving

-Serving: 2chaffles | Calories: 574kcal | Carbohydrates: 4g | Protein: 36g | Fat: 45g | Saturated Fat: 25g | Sodium: 829mg
+Serving: 2 chaffles | Calories: 574 kcal | Carbohydrates: 4 g | Protein: 36 g | Fat: 45 g | Saturated Fat: 25 g | Sodium: 829 mg

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-• Egg muffins on a white plate.
+• Egg muffins are served on a white plate.

 Breakfast Egg Muffins

-• Mushroom frittata in a white baking dish.
+• Mushroom frittata is served in a white baking dish.

 Mushroom Frittata

-• Turkey hash topped with a fried egg.
+• Turkey hash is topped with a fried egg.

 Turkey Hash